 Schoolhouse Teachers

 Schoolhouse Teachers have a primary Latin curriculum you get when you buy their homeschool curriculum.
-Children can start with Beginner Latin and then can progress to Latin II.

-So they’re probably one of the most affordable Latin programs.
+They’re one of the most affordable Latin programs.

 Schoolhouse Teachers Beginning Latin is a 24-week course for students between the third and the twelfth grades.